percona/pmm-doc/docs/get-started/backup/prepare_storage_location.md

 2. Click **Add storage location** and fill in a name and description for this new location.
 3. Choose the type of storage location you are creating:
-     - **S3**: Specify the Amazon AWS S3 backup location endpoint (URL), bucket name, and connection details.
+     - **S3**: Specify the S3-compatible backup location endpoint (URL), bucket name, and connection details.
      - **Local Client**: specify the path on your local client for files to be backed up to.

-4. Optionally, click **Test** to test the connection for S3-storages.
+4. Optionally, for S3-compatible storages, you can click **Test** to check the connection.

 5. Click **Add** to create the location.